“Look at that bitch.”

 I racked my brain, trying to remember what Dad told me about Slavic language.
 I’d never bothered to learn because most of the time, Erik was just plain Erik.
 Vlad was just a nuisance we had to deal with maybe twice a week for a few hours and—

 “Hey, I’m not a witch!”
 I snapped, then mentally slapped myself.
 I had just then remembered what ‘vilo’ meant.
 I couldn’t cast a cantrip to save my life.
 It’s been that way ever since I was little - all magic has a tendency to just roll off of me like water.
 It’s a point of embarrassment, actually - everyone in my family, along with both of my Uncles on my Dad’s side and my mom’s two younger sisters can all do magic.
 I come from a long and storied line of pretty powerful magic-users.
 If my dud-status ever makes its way to dinner table conversation, it’s always hush-hush.
-We don’t talk about it in public, either, but what can I do?
-I just don’t think about it.
 The hardcore stuff is all innate, and runs hot in the blood of old families with long and storied magical histories - like mine.
 I’m a black sheep twice over.

 The umbra of Vlad’s soul overshadowing my brother’s own gazed back at me from Erik’s green eyes, staining his irises yellow and black.
 I involuntarily shivered.
 “Stricată vrajitoarea,” he growled.
 “Coprnjice!
 Beng tasser tute.
 Un copil este un nenorocitule dar nu are constiinta de ea . . .
 Prosti, toate de tine!”